 Any of the variables stored in the document may be edited using the Bookmarks and Variables etc. editor which you can also download from this site.

 If you wish to always save the copy of documents based on a particular template to the same location, open the template in Word and click the 'Config' button (see first illustration).
 Then save and close the template normally (not using the add-in).
 All new documents based on that template will then have the document variables and their values from the template already in place, so the initial prompt will not be made.
-This will work for any document template including the normal template.
+This will work for any document template except the add-in template.

 To remove the variables from the template to revert to prompting for each document, open the template again and use the Bookmarks and Variables etc. editor to select and delete them, Then save and close the template.